Globally replace with autotext

 Running the macro

-The macro is compatible with Word 2002 - 2007 (probably Word 97 & 2000 also).
-When run it determines the Word version (as the use of autotext has been completely revised for Word 2007) and calls the appropriate dialog for the version and sets the text for the dialog boxes..
+The macro is compatible with Word 2002 - 2010 (probably Word 97 & 2000 also).
+When run it determines the Word version (as the use of autotext has been completely revised from Word 2007) and calls the appropriate dialog for the version and sets the text for the dialog boxes.

 If you click OK without entering a text to search for you will get a warning and the macro then restarts